 The major room at Lagafater is the Drawing Room.
 With a wooden floor, large carpet, heavy walls and soft furnishings this room is perfect for larger group sessions and even recording.
 The furniture is soft and welcoming and can be moved to create a large single space for collective sessions.
-A baby grand in the corner provides an authentic sound and with no-one else around, the music can be as loud and as late as you want.
+A Boudoir practice piano in the corner provides an old but playable sound and with no-one else around, the music can be as loud and as late as you want.

 Lagafater started life as an Edwardian shooting lodge and retains many of the small, task-specific rooms for servants and household guests.
 Now no-longer used for hunting, the rooms offer wonderful spaces for small practice sessions, recording, reading or writing, and, if required, make perfect recording studios.
 Local wool from the Lagafater Estate can also be organised for removable acoustic treatments, if required.

 With no mobile phone signal, WiFi or cable internet, the lodge is the perfect location for escaping the distractions and demands of modern technology.
 Take the opportunity to reconnect with yourself, with your music and with the stunning natural environment of the Estate.
 The Lodge also offers total isolation from cars, planes and other background noise, so whether to record or just to be inspired - Lagafater is the perfect place to be.